silnrsi/pysilfont/README.md

 ## Installation

 Pysilfont requires Python 3.6+ and pip3.
-Some scripts also need other libraries.

 You can install the stable release directly from PyPi:
 ```